By Michael Corcoran, AAS 2004

 “I’d played the Hole hundreds, maybe even thousands of times,” Broussard recalls of that gig, “but that was the first time I ever really felt the love from the people.
 It was like, everybody in the place was in my corner.”

 It was really always like that, but Broussard had previously been too messed up, too insecure, too defensive to notice.
 The local music community fell in love with the ragin’ Cajun since he started coming here from Seguin as guitarist in the Surfin’ Cajuns in the early ’80s.
 Fronting his next band, Two Hoots and a Holler, Broussard dripped with star power.
-Such catchy, faintly exotic rock songs as “Blues in the Night,” “Step Fast” and “Middle of the Night” defined Monday nights at the Black Cat, where the crowds lined up hours before showtime and didn’t let up all night.
+Such catchy, faintly exotic rock songs as “Blues in the Night,” “Step Fast” and “Middle of the Night” defined Monday nights at the Black Cat, where the crowds lined up an hour before showtime and didn’t let up all night.

 Local musicians, meanwhile, were awed by Broussard’s instinctive grace on the guitar; his single-string runs were songs within the songs.
 “When you looked into the crowd at those early Two Hoots shows, you’d see a couple dozen guitar players,” says musician Jesse Dayton.
 “A bunch of us would follow them from gig to gig because Ricky was doing something different than all the other roots or rockabilly bands in town.
 He wasn’t mimicking his idols; he had his own hybrid that was like Joe Strummer and Bobby Fuller rolled into one guy that you absolutely couldn’t take your eyes off.”